-The strategy aficionados at Relic have announced a return to World War 2.
-Company of Heroes 3 is coming, along with a list of new features as surprising as it is exciting.
-The series is one of the best RTS affairs around, managing to carve out a comfortable place for itself even during the decline of the genre.
-And with such slim pickings when it comes to real-time strategy these days, a new Company of Heroes is exceedingly welcome.
+The strategy masters at Relic are bringing us another return to World War 2.
+Company of Heroes 3 is approaching, and bringing with it numerous new features that are as surprising as they are exciting.
+The series is one of the best RTS staples around, managing to plant its flag firmly even during the decline of the genre.
+And with a much smaller field in the real-time strategy arena these days, a new Company of Heroes is more than welcome.

-I've played for around 11 hours already, and chatted to various members of the team, so you can find out more in this month's magazine preview, as well as another we've just published on the site.
-As we wait for launch, we'll also be popping whatever we learn into this big feature, so keep reading to find out everything we know about Company of Heroes 3.
+We've played for around 11 hours already, and chatted to various members of the team, and the new entry is more than holding the line.
+There have been two public playtests of the multiplayer already.
+So as we wait for launch, we'll also be popping whatever we learn into this big feature, so keep reading to find out everything we know about Company of Heroes 3.

 What is the Company of Heroes 3 release date?